 - A parent stands at the stairs after school and hands the baskets to each kid as they head up the stairs.
 You become part of the system.
 You’ll do it a hundred, maybe two hundred times before kids figure out how it works, but they’ll get it eventually.
 I promise.

 - A parent stands at the stairs at bedtime and hands the baskets to each kid as they head up the stairs.

 - A parent sets a 10-minute timer, and has a race with a prize for the first one who is legitimately put away and basket returned to the stairs.
 Maybe the winner gets to pick dinner or desert tomorrow night?
 A small treat like this is a perfect Step 5 of the SORT and Succeed system.

 - Remind kids to return the organizing baskets to the stairs or the landing.
 No, sadly, this isn’t obvious to the kids.
 You’re going to have to ask where those baskets went when they aren’t on the stairs.

 - Make a list of the top five (or pick your own number) chores everyone needs to do each day, including putting away the stair basket.
 Wifi password provided only upon completion.
 Use this free printable to design your own routines.

 - One kid may love to have this chore of moving the baskets up and down, and others may hate it, so allow them to trade responsibilities if they mutually agree.

-Every family is different, and so the solution needs to fit with their time available, family dynamics, and values.
-As a parent, I know you have to do what works for you.
-There is no one perfect answer, but there might be something that works better than another.
+Every family is different, so the solution needs to fit with your time available, family dynamics, and values.
+I’m a parent, too.
+You have to do what works for you.
+There is no one perfect answer, but something will work for you.

 Just for fun, you might want to browse a collection of ideas I’ve curated to use your stairs as an actual organizing system!

-Will you be tweaking your upstairs/downstairs system with these tips?
+Will you be tweaking your upstairs/downstairs landing organizing system with these tips?